Keerthiks16/Simple-Ecom/README.md

 # 🛍️ Simple E-Commerce Website

-This is a basic e-commerce web application built with **React** and **Vite**.
+This is my very first react project, a basic e-commerce web application built with **React** and **Vite**.
 The site features a homepage with carousels, product sections for men, women, and accessories, and a shopping cart system using React Context.

 ---